jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 Git is a case of a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control), common in open source and commercial software development.
 Everyone knows what's going on with respect to a proejct they are working on.
 Like the Internet, even if the main server is down, collaborations can continue.

 * If you're curious about how the Intenret works, learn one of the key ideas of the Internet: [end-to-end principle](https://en.wikipedia.org/wiki/End-to-end_principle).
-This also explaisn why [net neutrality](https://en.wikipedia.org/wiki/Net_neutrality) matters.
+This also explains why [net neutrality](https://en.wikipedia.org/wiki/Net_neutrality) matters.

 The following images, from [git-scm.com](git-scm.com), show how a centralized (e.g., CVS, Subversion, and Perforce) and decentralized VCS works differently.